 A simple example is “best-seller lists”.

 Let’s say you want to buy a book.

 You hesitate to spend $25 on a book that may result not be worth it later.
 But wait, you see “It’s a New York Times Bestseller with X million copies sold”.

 Subconsciously you think: If so many people have bought this book then it must be good.

 Followed by: If so many people are reading this book, would I be left out of the conversation if I don’t read it too?

 This isn’t a fortunate accident for the publishing industry.

 The main reason the best sellers list exist isn’t just to know the number of sales but to make us think these books have been “preapproved”.

 To suggest that everybody else is reading it.

-From the fact that bestseller lists are persuasive other industries used it.
+The fact that bestseller lists are persuasive other industries used them.